 Both types of batteries contain small amounts of toxic heavy metals and should be recycled.

-Both types of batters should be recycled.
+Both types of batteries should be recycled.
 They can be brought to

 Recycle Ann Arbor's Drop-Off Station, Washtenaw County's Home Toxics Center, and a few specific locations such as Batteries Plus and Interstate All Battery Center.